foursquare/twofishes/docs/twofishes_requests.md

 - ll=[lat,lng] -- latlng as comma separated double ie, 40.74,-74.0
     - if query is specified, this will be a hint to bias returned results
     - if query is not specified, it will reverse geocode this latlng
 - lang=[two letter language code] -- i.e. es, en or zh.
-Influences what langauges are used in constructing the displayName in the response.
+Influences what languages are used in constructing the displayName in the response.
 Defaults to en. geocoding "nyc" in with lang=es will suggest "Nueva York" as the best name.
 Additionally, the server will return all alternate names in english + this language.
 - cc=[two letter country code] -- biases geocoding similar to ll (prefer matches in this country).
 Also influences name formatting -- a feature in this country will not include the country name in the displayName
 - debug=[integer] -- specify the amount of debugging in the server response.
 1 is a lot of debug info, 4 is a tremendous amount of debug info.
 Slows down the server a lot.
 - maxInterpretations=[integer] -- specify the number of different interpretations of the query (or reverse geocode) that you want.
 Larger value means slower & bigger response.